bilal-fazlani/zio-maelstrom/docs/examples/echo.md

 [Message definitions](../../examples/echo/src/main/scala/com/example/Main.scala) inside_block:messages
 <!--/codeinclude-->

-1. Every messages that needs an acknowledgement or reply should extend `NeedsReply`
-2. All input messages need a way to decode them.
+1. All input messages need a way to decode them.
 We use `zio-json` to derive `JsonDecoder`
-3. Messages that need to be sent out need to extend from `Sendable`.
-If they are a reply to some other message, they should also extend from `Reply`
-4. Outgoing messages need `JsonEncoders`
+2. Outgoing messages need a `JsonEncoder`.
+If a message needs to be sent by one node and received by another, it needs a `JsonCodec` instance which combines both `JsonEncoder` and `JsonDecoder`

 !!! note
-    Refer to [Maelstrom documentation](https://github.com/jepsen-io/maelstrom/blob/main/doc/protocol.md#message-bodies) for more information on the standard message fields like `msg_id`, `type`, `in_reply_to` etc
+    [Maelstrom documentation](https://github.com/jepsen-io/maelstrom/blob/main/doc/protocol.md#message-bodies) has information about core fields such as `msg_id`, `type` and `in_reply_to`.
+    We don't need to define these fields in our message classes as they are handled by the framework automatically.

 A node is defined by extending the `MaelstromNode` trait and providing a `program` value.
 The `program` value is a ZIO effect that defines the behavior of the node.
 The `receive` function is used to define a handler for incoming request messages.